 Misfit move is a nice activity feature in which it will vibrate and alert you if you are sitting constantly for an hour.
-In case of applications, it is limited to calls and texts.
+In the case of applications, it is limited to calls and texts.
 It offers you sleep tracking where you can even edit the sleep awake times in the Misfit App.
 It enables you to set alarms and movement alerts.
 Though the vibrations made on every alert are not so strong.
 The most prominent feature of Misfit Ray is its battery life which lasts up to six months.

 - Misfit Ray is an all-day activity tracker as the battery lasts up to 6 months.
 No charging is required as it runs on three button cell batteries.

-- It has a discreet look with changeable wrist-bands.
+- It has a discreet look with changeable wristbands.

-- It effectively tracks steps, distance and calories.
+- It effectively tracks steps, distance, and calories.

 - It automatically tracks sleep and tag active durations.

-- It is water resistant to 50m.
+- It is water-resistant to 50m.

-- Misfit Ray lacks screen.
+- Misfit Ray lacks a screen.

-- Polar A360 features a color display.
+- Polar Ignite features a color display.

 - It has an inbuilt optical heart rate sensor.